storageos/storageos.github.io/_docs/install/docker/swarm.md

    z1hkolqqq6kspunalqyk4c4dg     storageos-2         Ready               Active              Reachable
    ```

     All 3 nodes should be Active and with the status of Leader or Reachable

 ## Example

 Deploy Nginx using driver `storageos`.
 This deployment will trigger an nginx container with a persistent volume attached to each one of them.
-These volumes will live among stop/starts.

 ```bash
 cat <<END > ./nginx.yaml